-netopeer-manager provides access to the configuration of the netopeer-server modules.
-The netopeer-server modules extends its functionality to control another devices or applications via transAPI or just by storing configuration data.
+The netopeer-manager provides access to the configuration of the netopeer-server modules.
+The netopeer-server modules extend its functionality to control another devices or applications via transAPI or just by storing configuration data.
+It can be configured using the options and commands described below.